livingingroups/resource_and_tutorials/README.md

 These are saved as `.md` or `.mdown` file extensions.
 This page you are currently reading now and any GitHub readme is written in Markdown.

-Markdown files behave specially on github in the sense github is aware of the format and markdown files will be displayed nicely formatted on github.
+Markdown files behave specially on github in the sense github is aware of the format.
+Markdown files will thus be displayed nicely formatted on github.
 Also, within any folder of a repository, github will display the content of a `README.md` file if present.

 1. [Tutorial in multiple languages](https://www.markdowntutorial.com/)